-During the morning of 1st October, whilst some one hundred miles southeast of Shanghai, the ship was torpedoed by an American submarine, the USS Grouper.
+During the morning of 1 October, whilst some one hundred miles southeast of Shanghai, the ship was torpedoed by an American submarine, the USS Grouper.
 The submarine commander had no way of knowing that the Japanese freighter was carrying British POWs.
 The submarine fired six torpedoes, the fourth of which hit the freighter in her stern near the propeller shaft.
-The ship started taking on water and developed a list to port, but the old freighter took 24 hours to sink.
+The ship started taking on water and developed a list, but the old freighter took 24 hours to sink.
 The POWs were battened down in the holds.
-The air became musty and difficult to breathe, and without access to toilets, the conditions soon deteriorated.
+The air became musty and difficult to breathe, and without access to sanitation facilities, the conditions soon deteriorated.
 Since the freighter was slowly sinking by the stern, the No. 3 Hold was taking in the most water.
 A four-man water pump was lowered into the hold, and Captain Allanson helped to operate the pump.

 After the war, one of the survivors of the sinking, who had been in the same hold, visited Kenneth's widowed mother, Dora Maude Allanson, and told her that Kenneth had manned the pumps to the end.
 In helping to save others, he gave up his life.
 He was remembered by Battery Quartermaster Sergeant Charles Barman, HKSRA, who kept a diary, and who had been in Argyle Street Camp with Kenneth Allanson.

 I heard yesterday that Lieut Allanson of the 8th Coast Regiment was one of the unfortunates to go down when the Lisbon Maru was sunk last year, he was an excellent officer.
 (Resist to the End (2009) Charles Barman).